aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 > become stable.
 This means that from this release, we are committed to never
 > introduce breaking changes in a non-major bump.
 >
-> #### Introducing API Previews
->
 > One of the most common feedback we hear from customers is that they love how
 > fast new features are added to the AWS CDK, we love it to.
 In v1, the
 > mechanism that allowed us to add new features quickly was marking them as
 > "experimental".
 Experimental features were not subject to semantic versioning,
 > and we allowed breaking changes to be introduced in these APIs.
 This is the
 > other most common feedback we hear from customers - breaking changes are not
 > ok.
-To make sure we can keep adding features fast, while keeping our
-> commitment to not release breaking changes, we are introducing a new model -
-> API Previews.
-APIs that we want to get in front of developers early, and are
-> not yet finalized, will be added to the AWS CDK with a specific suffix:
-> `PreVx`.
-APIs with the preview suffix will never be removed, instead they will
-> be deprecated and replaced by either the stable version (without the suffix),
-> or by a newer preview version.

-> For example, assume we add the method `grantAwesomePowerPreV1`:
 >
+> #### Introducing API Previews
+>
+> To make sure we can keep adding features fast, while keeping our commitment to
+> not release breaking changes, we are introducing a new model - API Previews.
+> APIs that we want to get in front of developers early, and are not yet
+> finalized, will be added to the AWS CDK with a specific suffix: `Pre`.
+APIs
+> with the preview suffix will never be removed, instead they will be deprecated
+> and replaced by either the stable version (without the suffix), or by a newer
+> preview version.

+> For example, assume we add the method `grantAwesomePowerPre1`:
+>
 > ```ts
 > /**
-> This methods grants awesome powers
+>  * This methods grants awesome powers
 >  */
-> grantAwesomePowerPreV1();
+> grantAwesomePowerPre1();
 > ```
 >
 > Times goes by, we get feedback that this method will actually be much better
 > if it accept a `Principal`.
 Since adding a required property is a breaking
-> change, we will add `grantAwesomePowerPreV2()` and deprecate
+> change, we will add `grantAwesomePowerPre2()` and deprecate
-> `grantAwesomePowerPreV1`:
+> `grantAwesomePowerPre1`:
 >
 > ```ts
 > /**